 New information tools have transformed many industries in the past several years, but have rarely been applied to interactions between local governments and their citizens.
 Now, more than ever before, citizenship is dependent on both access to, and participation in creation of information.
 New information tools could help citizens to engage with their community in constructive, effective ways.
 And, in the process, those tools would help local government to better enable and support that citizen interaction.

 University of Michigan students from all disciplines are invited to take part in the Citizen Interaction Design experience.
 The program offers School of Information students the opportunity to enroll in SI 538 Citizen Interaction Design Studio, a four-credit interdisciplinary course that engage students in the development of information tools that promote citizen engagement with their local government.
 Students can also participate in summer internships with local Michigan municipalities, attend speakers on civic engagement topics, attend our bi-annual #micities conference, or work with program leadership to initiate their own civic technology project.

-Where: Current partner cities include Jackson, Ferndale, Traverse City, and Ann Arbor
+Where: Partner cities have included Jackson, Ferndale, Lansing, Traverse City and Ann Arbor